-To understand the origin of these patterns, we perform more extensive experiments with a single \textit{E. coli} strain and track the descendants of each individual in the initial population, see Methods sections~\ref{subsec:exper_set} and~\ref{subsec:data_process}.
-Our tracking algorithm classifies bacteria inside each microchannel into clonal populations, i.e. groups of individuals that descend from a common ancestor in the initial population.
-The dynamics of the clonal populations permits to determine the patterns that the population would develop if some of the clones were fluorescently marked, or carried a neutral mutation, i.e., a mutation that does not affect fitness.
+We want to understand how the genetic diversity of a microbial population in a microchannel changes with time.
+We model the microchannel as a lattice of $M \times N$ sites.
+Each site is always occupied by one cell, see Fig.~\ref{fig:simplif_mod}A. We define clonal populations as groups of cells that originate from a common ancestor in the initial population.
+The dynamics of the clonal populations permits us to determine the patterns that the population would develop if some of the cells were fluorescently marked, or carried a neutral mutation.